 5.8 Bottlery

-All the tanks, pipelines, bends, filling lines, etc, shall be made of non-corrosive material such as stainless steel.
+All the tanks, pipelines, bends, filling lines, etc shall be made of non-corrosive material such as stainless steel.
 The entry and exit points shall have air curtains to prevent entry of insects and dust.
-Electronic insect destroying devices shall be installed at suitable places like entry and exit points, bottle washer, etc, to act as further deterrent to insects and flies.
+Electronic insect destroying devices shall be installed at suitable places like entry and exit points, bottle washer, etc to act as further deterrent to insects and flies.
 Roads surrounding bottlery should be kept dust free.

 5.8.1 Bottle Washing